pyglet/pyglet/doc/programming_guide/windowing.rst

 The default parameters used are:

 * The window will have a size of 960x540, and not be resizable.
-* A default context will be created using template config described in :ref:`guide_glconfig`.
+* A default context will be created using the current backend defaults.
 * The window caption will be the name of the executing Python script (i.e., ``sys.argv[0]``).